 Mr. Gottlieb's environmental and NRD work involves large, multi-party Superfund sites, including urban watershed sites, located around the country.
 For example, Mr. Gottlieb takes a lead role on behalf of clients on a wide variety of issues involving Superfund and NRD matters concerning the Berry’s Creek Study Area in New Jersey and the Portland Harbor Superfund site in Oregon, as well as at other Superfund sites.
+Recently, Mr. Gottlieb successfully defended and resolved a cost recovery and environmental indemnity action in the United States District Court for the Southern District of New York.

 Mr. Gottlieb’s insurance coverage practice involves an array of litigation and counseling in multi-state environmental and toxic tort cases as well as for claims relating to products liability, business interruption, employers' liability, workers compensation issues, Directors and Officers and Errors and Omissions coverage.